clairedavid/ml_in_hep/_sources/week1/warmup_1D_learningR.md

 * The learning rate $\alpha$ is a hyperparameter intervening in the calculation of the step size at which the parameters will be incremented or decremented.
 * The step size varies even with a constant $\alpha$ as it is multiplied by the slope, i.e. the derivatives of the cost function.
 * A small learning rate is safe as it likely leads to convergence, yet too small values will necessitates a high number of epochs.
-* A large learning rate can overshoot the minimum of the cost function and lead to either
+* A large learning rate can make the next update of parameters overshoot the minimum of the cost function and lead to either
-  * an oscillating trajectory of the parameters: it converges yet with more iterations are needed
+  * an oscillating trajectory: the algorithm converges yet more iterations are needed
-  * a diverging path: the gradient descent fails to converge toward the minimum value of the cost function
+  * a diverging path: the gradient descent fails to converge

 ```{admonition} Question